SQUEK011/VSIYP/README.md

 This project was created by Shen An for Final Year Project in Nanyang Technological University (NTU).

 Logo and Image Assets was created using [![Canva][canva.com]][canva-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## About CS2024

-This Course aims to provide its Students With and knowledge Of the wide web and gives a broad overview of technologies used in Web design Students will be taught how to design. implernent and maintain Web-based Sites using authoring and scripting languages, content management and digital media Students will learn how to the latest strategies to develop third generatbn Websites. evaluate design tools, discuss future technobgy standards and expbre the incompatibility issues surrounding current.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>